Artists, books, etc. A short list for your browser.

 Sculpture by Richard Long made for Martin & Mia Visser...
 [I.e. Dartmoor, January 10, 1969: seven views of a sculpture...].
 Düsselforf: Fernsehgalerie Gerry Schum, .
 600 USD Oblong wrappers (14 x 21 cm.), panoramically-illustrated after photograph.
 Contents: 10 leaves, printed rectos only; seven after b&w photographs, concluding with page of explanatory text.
 Minor bump to spine; Near Fine.
 One of 500 copies.

 19:45 – 21:55, September 9th, 1967, Frankfurt, Germany.
 [Frankfurt: Galerie Dorothea Loehr, 1967].
 750 USD Side-stapled white wrappers (31 x 21 cm.), with identical titles boldly-printed in black to front and rear panels; this copy hand-stamped as number 362 to front.
-Some creasing to bottom of front panel and minor edge-wear and toning; otherwise a well-preserved copy of this celebrated catalogue.
+Some creasing to bottom of front panel and toning to covers; otherwise a well-preserved copy of this celebrated catalogue.
 Contents: pages, composed of 10 un-opened gatherings, illustrated after photographs and notes from the works of the 8 invited artists.
+This un-opened copy produces the juxtaposition of one artist's boldly-composed name with the photographic documentation of another artist's work.

 31 Aug. — 8.
 Sept.
 1972.
 6th Festival of Arts, Shiraz-Persepolis.
 [Iran, 1972].
 750 USD Housed in folding portfolio (32 cm.), with gilt-stamped design to front panel, along with blind-embossed titles; some soiling to boards.
 Titles printed to inner panels of portfolio, in both Farsi and English, along with summary of former Festival participants (from 1967-1971) and production credits.
 Contents, also present in both Farsi and English translations, housed loose in six titled folders: Merce Cunningham and Dance Company (4 sheets), Karlheinz Stockhausen (25 sheets, including 19 individual performance notes), Robert Wilson (1 folding biography sheet and two stapled pamphlets of 12 and 20 pp.), Iranian Theater, Films (7 sheets, including a programme of 8 mm. films), Traditional Persian Music (4 sheets), and Katakali / Shanta Rao (6 sheets).